umd-lib/reciprocal-borrowing-vagrant/README.md

 * RVM
 * Passenger Phusion

+It is built on to [peichman-umd/ruby] base box, which provides RVM and Ruby.

-The Apache HTTP server, Git, Shibboleth, and Passenger Phusion were installed via the "yum" package manager.
-See https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPLinuxRPMInstall for information about installing Shibboleth via yum.
+The Apache HTTP server, Git, and Passenger Phusion were installed via the "yum" package manager.

-Ruby is installed system-wide via yum.
-The RVM (Ruby Version Manager - https://rvm.io/) is installed on the "vagrant" account, as a "single-user" install (see [https://rvm.io/rvm/install](https://rvm.io/rvm/install)).
-RVM is then used to install the Ruby version used by the Rails application.
+In order to have proper permissions for running shibd as the service account user, Shibboleth is compiled from source.
+See the [Shibboleth wiki](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPLinuxSourceBuild) for more information on the steps required to build the Shibboleth SP from source.

+In order to save time on subsequent vagrant up commands, the provisioning script caches the compiled Shibboleth SP and its dependent packages in a `dist/shibboleth-bin.tar.gz`.
+To force a recompile, siply remove this file before provisioning.

 ### Shibboleth Certificates

-Pre-configured self-signed certificates for the Shibboleth SP client are provided in the vm-setup/shibboleth_config/ directory (sp-cert.pem, sp-key.pem).
-The public key from sp-cert.pem is used in the /apps/shibboleth-idp/metadata/some-metadata.xml file for the IdP.
+Pre-configured self-signed certificates for the Shibboleth SP client are provided in the [files/shibboleth](files/shibboleth) directory (`sp-cert.pem`, `sp-key.pem`).
+The public key from `sp-cert.pem` is used in the `/apps/shibboleth-idp/metadata/some-metadata.xml` file for the IdP.

 ### Build the SP Vagrant machine